The elephants in the room

 Say Alice makes a $1 billion derivatives contract with Bob, and she makes a slightly different $1 billion contract in the opposite direction with Charlie.
 The difference in terms between the contracts is what Alice is betting on to make a profit, as for example using 2-year bonds in one trade and 5-year bonds in another.
-The difference is small, so Alice uses a huge position size to make a worthwhile profit.
-Because the two opposing contracts are the same size, as far as the rules go, the risk pretty much cancels out. $1 billion minus $1 billion is zero.
+The difference is small, so Alice uses a huge position size for each trade to make a worthwhile profit.
+Her gross exposure is massive.
+But because the two opposing contracts are the same size, as far as the rules go, the risk pretty much cancels out. $1 billion minus $1 billion is zero.

 But here’s the trick.
 From Bob’s point of view, it doesn’t cancel out at all.
 He has a $1 billion contract open with Alice.
 So he hedges it with Dave.
 Charlie also hedges Alice’s contract, with Eddie.
 Dave and Eddie also have to go out and hedge their end, and so on.
 Of course this can’t go on forever because there aren’t an infinite number of banks.
 Maybe Dave and Eddie hedge with each other.
 But in the end, as different trades are originated and hedged, everyone ends up obligated to everyone else for really enormous amounts.